 Dr Allen has no relevant financial relationships to report.
 He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

-Dr Bekaii – Saab has received consulting fees from Amgen, Bristol – Myers Squibb, Genentech and Lilly.
+Dr Bekaii-Saab has received consulting fees from Amgen, Bristol-Myers Squibb, Genentech, and Lilly.
 He has received research funding from NCCN, NCI, and Oncolytics.
 He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

-Dr Cardona has no relevant financial relationships to report He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.
+Dr Cardona has no relevant financial relationships to report.
+He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

 Dr Dawson has no relevant financial relationships to report.
 She has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in her presentation.

-Dr El –Rayes has received research funding from Aveo; BBI Pharmaceuticals, Inc.; Bristol –Myers Squibb; Kirin; Lilly; Novartis; Roche; and Synta.
+Dr El-Rayes has received research funding from Aveo, BBI Pharmaceuticals, Inc., Bristol-Myers Squibb, Kirin, Lilly, Novartis, Roche, and Synta.
 He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

-Dr Fakih has received consulting fees from Amgen;Genentech; Sanofi and Sirtex Meical, Inc. He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.
+Dr Fakih has received consulting fees from Amgen, Genentech, Sanofi, and Sirtex Meical, Inc. He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

-Dr Harvey has received consulting fees from BTG International, Inc.; Onyx; and Taiho.
-He has received research funding from Amgen, Bristol – Myers Squibb, Eli Lilly, Merck, Novarits, Onyx, Sanofi, and Regeneron.
+Dr Harvey has received consulting fees from BTG International, Inc., Onyx, and Taiho.
+He has received research funding from Amgen, Bristol-Myers Squibb, Eli Lilly, Merck, Novartis, Onyx, Regeneron, and Sanofi.
 He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

 Dr Hawk has no relevant financial relationships to report.
 She has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in her presentation.

 Dr Landry has no relevant financial relationships to report.
 He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

 Dr Maithel has no relevant financial relationships to report.
+He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

+Dr Novak has no relevant financial relationships to report.
+He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

-He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.Dr Russell has no relevant financial relationships to report.
+Dr O’Dorisio has no relevant financial relationships to report.
+He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

+Dr Russell has no relevant financial relationships to report.
 She has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in her presentation.

 Dr Shaib has no relevant financial relationships to report.
 He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

 Dr Willingham has received research funding from Cook Medical, RedPath and Xlumena.
 He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

+Dr Yamada has no relevant financial relationships to report.
+He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

+Drs Allen, Cardona, Dawson, Hawk, Landry, Maithel, Novak, O’Dorisio,Russell, Shaib and Yamada have no relevant financial relationships to disclose.

 The employees of prIME Oncology have disclosed:

+Janice Galleshaw, MD (medical director content reviewer)-no relevant financial relationships

-Nathan Kelly, PhD (medical director) – no relevant financial relationships
+Nathan Kelly, PhD (medical director content reviewer) – no relevant financial relationships

-Janelle Bowersox, RN, OCN (clinical) – no relevant financial relationships
+Janelle Bowersox, RN, OCN (clinical content reviewer) – no relevant financial relationships

-Trudy Stoddert, ELS (editorial) – no relevant financial relationships
+Heather Tomlinson, ELS (editorial content reviewer) – no relevant financial relationships

-Briana Devaser (compliance) – no relevant financial relationships

 Disclosure Regarding Unlabeled Use